Tennessee vs. Kentucky NCAA Football Odds, Plays and Insights | November 6, 2021

 Kentucky Stats and Trends

-- Kentucky has six wins against the spread in eight games this year.
+- Kentucky has played eight games, with six wins against the spread.

-- This season, the Wildcats have two against the spread wins in three games as an underdog of 1 point or more.
+- The Wildcats have been underdogs by 1 point or more three times this season and have covered the spread twice.

-- Kentucky's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- Kentucky has gone over the point total in 50% of its opportunities this year (four times over eight games with a set point total).

 - Kentucky is 3-1 against the spread and 4-0 overall in games when it scores more than 26.5 points.

-- Kentucky is 3-0 against the spread and 3-0 overall when the team totals more than 393.8 yards.
+- Kentucky is 3-0 against the spread and 3-0 overall when the team piles up over 393.8 yards.

 - The Wildcats have turned the ball over 15 times this season, five more turnovers than the Volunteers have forced (10).